NikolaAndro/agency-jekyll-theme/workouts/shredding/shredding_by_daniel.md

 project-date: January 2022
 client: Start Bootstrap
 category: Body Building
 description: This is a very intense workout for muscle building.
 There are going to be many supersets without rest.
 This a technique that body builders use to avoid cardio and still burn the same amount of calories.
 There are 6 workouts per week.
-About 1.5 h per workout on average. <b>THERE IS NO REST BETWEEN THE SETS!!!</b><br><br>Note that every week you will workout the following groups of muscles in the following manner  <br><br> Monday ~ Back & Biceps <br> Tuesday ~ Legs & Shoulders <br> Wednesday ~ Chest & Triceps <br> Thursday ~ Back & Biceps <br> Friday ~ Legs & Shoulders <br> Saturday ~ Chest & Triceps <br> Sunday ~ rest <br><br> Also note that every week you workout each muscle group twice!
+About 1.5 h per workout on average. <b>THERE IS NO REST BETWEEN THE SETS!!!</b><br><br>Note that every week you will workout the following groups of muscles in the following manner  <br><br><span style="display:block; text-align:center;">Monday ~ Back & Biceps </span><span style="display:block; text-align:center;"> Tuesday ~ Legs & Shoulders</span> <span style="display:block; text-align:center;">Wednesday ~ Chest & Triceps</span>  <span style="display:block; text-align:center;"> Thursday ~ Back & Biceps</span>  <span style="display:block; text-align:center;">Friday ~ Legs & Shoulders </span> <span style="display:block; text-align:center;"> Saturday ~ Chest & Triceps</span>  <span style="display:block; text-align:center;"> Sunday ~ rest </span><br> Also note that every week you workout each muscle group twice!
 The second time in the week you want to go a bit lower weight than you would go the first time in the week because you have more energy after your Sunday  day. <br><br> The most important part of shredding is your diet.
 Figure it out...
 I repeated this 4 times in a row = 3 months. <br><br> If you want Daniel as your personal trainer, feel free to contact him on the phone number bellow.
 week1_num: Week 1
 day1_num: Day 1 -
 day1: Monday (Back & Biceps)